leandroaroberto/newsblog/docs/Readme.txt

         *Prepared to future implementation of TinyMCE WYSIWYG

             Package installed to implement TinyMCE (It will be available on next version of this system!)

+FeedBack

+	I had some throubles to record the demo video with WINK because I am using Ubuntu Linux x64 and there is no version of the software built for it.
+However, I recorded my screen with other software called Vokoscreen that, in comparison with WINK, looks to record with better quality.
+I would like to recommend to you.
+	In order to keep the format SWF, I converted my MP4 file.
+I hope You uderstand.